Boundary estimates and Green function's expansion for elliptic systems with random coefficients: Introduction

 A few remarks on theorems are in order.

-\begin{remark} \emph{To the authors' best knowledge, with the help of boundary correctors originally developed by M. Avellaneda and F. Lin \cite{Avellaneda-Lin87} for quantitative periodic homogenization theory, J. Fischer and C. Raithel \cite{Fischer-Raithel17} first derived the intrinsic large-scale regularity theory for random elliptic operators on the half-space, inspired by A. Gloria, S. Neukamm, and F. Otto \cite{Gloria-Neukamm-Otto20}, and the estimate similar to $\eqref{pri:lip}$ was known as mean-value property (see \cite[Theorem 2]{Fischer-Raithel17}).
-Under the finite range condition on the ensemble $\langle\cdot\rangle$, the estimate $\eqref{pri:lip}$ has already been shown by S. Armstrong, T. Kuusi, and J.-C. Mourrat \cite[Theorem 3.26]{Armstrong-Kuusi-Mourrat19}, traced back to S. Armstrong and C. Smart \cite{Armstrong-Smart16}.
+\begin{remark} \emph{To the authors' best knowledge, with the help of boundary correctors originally developed by Avellaneda and Lin \cite{Avellaneda-Lin87} for quantitative periodic homogenization theory, Fischer and Raithel \cite{Fischer-Raithel17} first derived the intrinsic large-scale regularity theory for random elliptic operators on the half-space $\mathbb{R}^d_{+}$, inspired by Gloria, Neukamm, and Otto \cite{Gloria-Neukamm-Otto20}, and the estimate similar to $\eqref{pri:lip}$ was known as the mean-value property (see \cite[Theorem 2]{Fischer-Raithel17}).
+Under the finite range condition on the ensemble $\langle\cdot\rangle$, the estimate $\eqref{pri:lip}$ has already been shown by Armstrong, Kuusi, and Mourrat \cite[Theorem 3.26]{Armstrong-Kuusi-Mourrat19}, traced back to Armstrong and Smart \cite{Armstrong-Smart16}.
 Basically, the methods mentioned above are different in nature.
-With the advantage of the boundary corrector, J. Fischer and C. Raithel's method does not rely on any quantified ergodicity assumption, while the approach developed by S. Armstrong and C. Smart \cite{Armstrong-Kuusi-Mourrat19,Armstrong-Smart16} starts from quantifying the approximating error at each of large-scales, which is equivalent to quantifying the sublinearity of correctors and therefore requires a quantified ergodicity like $\eqref{a:2}$ as the precondition.
+With the advantage of the boundary corrector, Fischer and Raithel's method does not rely on any quantified ergodicity assumption, while the approach developed by Armstrong and Smart \cite{Armstrong-Kuusi-Mourrat19,Armstrong-Smart16} starts from quantifying the approximating error at each of large scales, which is equivalent to quantifying the sublinearity of correctors and therefore requires a quantified ergodicity like $\eqref{a:2}$ as the precondition.
 However, a significant advantage of Armstrong and Smart's method is that it can avoid introducing boundary correctors to obtain boundary regularity estimates.
 So, we took their approach to prove Theorem $\ref{thm:1}$, while the present contribution is to find a novel form of \emph{minimal radius} allowing Gloria-Neukamm-Otto's results on the correctors \cite{Gloria-Neukamm-Otto20,Gloria-Neukamm-Otto21} to be further applied.
-In addition, our proof is a little more concise, which is mainly due to the simplification of Camponato’s iteration made by Z. Shen \cite[Lemma 8.5]{Shen16} and the fact that we did not pursue the optimal stochastic integrability of the minimum radius presented in Theorem $\ref{thm:1}$.
-Meanwhile, we should mention that S. Armstrong and T. Kuusi have already upgraded their quantitative theory under very general mixing conditions in \cite{Armstrong-Kuusi22}, compared to the previous monograph \cite{Armstrong-Kuusi-Mourrat19}, which contains the assumption $\eqref{a:2}$.
+In addition, our proof is a little more concise, which is mainly due to the simplification of Campanato’s iteration made by Shen \cite[Lemma 8.5]{Shen16} and the fact that we did not pursue the optimal stochastic integrability of the minimum radius presented in Theorem $\ref{thm:1}$.
+Meanwhile, we should mention that Armstrong and Kuusi have already upgraded their quantitative theory under very general mixing conditions in \cite{Armstrong-Kuusi22}, compared to the previous monograph \cite{Armstrong-Kuusi-Mourrat19}, which contains the assumption $\eqref{a:2}$.
 One can rewrite ``line-by-line'' from \cite{Armstrong-Kuusi-Mourrat19} under the assumptions of \cite{Armstrong-Kuusi22} to get Theorem $\ref{thm:1}$ (with optimal stochastic integrability).
-However, we point out that the assumption $\eqref{a:2}$ is not directly involved in our proofs (except of CLT-scaling), and it is merely used as one way to guarantee the almost-surely finiteness of the minimum radius stated in Theorem $\ref{thm:1}$ (different from $r_*$ in \cite[Theorem 1]{Gloria-Neukamm-Otto20} or $\mathcal{X}$ in \cite[Theorem 1.21]{Armstrong-Kuusi22}).
-In fact, it is still unclear for us whether the minimum radius given here can be weakened into some new one independent of quantitative assumption on the ensemble $\langle\cdot\rangle$. } \end{remark}
+However, we point out that the assumption $\eqref{a:2}$ is not directly involved in our proofs (except of CLT-scaling type estimates), and it is merely used as one way to guarantee the almost-surely finiteness of the minimum radius stated in Theorem $\ref{thm:1}$ (different from $r_*$ in \cite[Theorem 1]{Gloria-Neukamm-Otto20} or $\mathcal{X}$ in \cite[Theorem 1.21]{Armstrong-Kuusi22}).
+In fact, it is still unclear for us whether the minimum radius given here (i.e., $\chi_{**}$ for Lipschitz estimates) can be weakened into some new one independent of quantitative assumption on the ensemble $\langle\cdot\rangle$. } \end{remark}